 You can also find the Library of Michigan and Historical Center in Lansing, which doubles as a library and research center.
 The library is among the genealogical facilities in the country.
 Additionally, the Capital Area District Library offers 13 branches in Ingham County, with branches in downtown, East Side and South Side in Lansing.

 Libraries in Lansing might find self storage a useful service, especially as new books are likely to arrive on a regular basis.
-They can keep some of them in storage, preferably in a climate-controlled unit, that’s best suited to keep the integrity of books.
+They can keep some of them in storage, preferably in a climate-controlled unit in Lansing, that’s best suited to keep the integrity of books.

 5. The Lansing construction industry